Koenkk/zigbee2mqtt.io/docs/information/FAQ.md

 - [How do I run multiple instances of Zigbee2MQTT?](#how-do-i-run-multiple-instances-of-zigbee2mqtt)

 ## Why does my device not or fail to pair?
 This problem can be divided in 2 categories; no logging is shown at all OR interview fails.
+Also recommend try following the general best practices for avoiding pairing difficulties posted below.

 ### No logging is shown at all
 - Make sure joining is enabled by setting `permit_join: true` in the [configuration](https://www.zigbee2mqtt.io/information/configuration.html).